guykozlovskij/ga-project-2/README.md

 ## Challenges
 As the API was split into two sections, one to first get all the countries, and second to get a specific country's holidays, the challenge was understanding the API and correctly passing the selected country ID which is retrieved first in the homepage, combining it with the selected year ensuring the correct result is shown in the holiday-display page.

+<a name="victories"></a>

+## Victories
+We had an option to use Bulma for this project, however we wanted to use this opportunity to also practice CSS.
+Despite the very limited time, and this being our first React project consuming a public API, we are happy with the final result and the look of our website.

 <a name="lessons-learned"></a>